-- Possess an 85 or high average, AND

-- 4 or fewer absences, AND

-- Have no unexcused absences, AND

-- Have no in-school-suspension or out-of-school suspension during the semester...
+- Possess an A (90-100) average with 4 or fewer absences, or Possess a B (80-89) average with 3 or fewer absences, or Possess a C (70-79) average with 2 or fewer absences, AND - Have no discipline referrals that result in in-school suspension or out-of-school suspension during the semester.
+AND - Have no unexcused absences.